jjensenral/imgex/README.md

   imgex - persist your collages of photos organised into windows

+## STATUS

+Experimental/work in progress.

+This is an early version which merely has the core functionality - open and perform the most basic manipulation of images.

 ## DESCRIPTION

+Build collages of images for, say, your desktop background.

-This application, designed for the [X Window System](www.x.org), opens screen-sized window.
+This application, originally designed for the [X Window System](www.x.org) but now using Qt (Qt 5 currently), opens a screen-sized window.
 The idea is to load image files from a given location - designed to support removable media, like a camera's memory card - and let the user arrange selected images into collages.
 These can then be persisted, so they can be rebuilt later.

-The implementation does not store the finished collage as an image.
-Rather, it reloads the constituent images and remembers how they were processed and where they are to be placed in the target window.

-This is an early version which merely has the core functionality - open and perform the most basic manipulation of images.
+By default, only the steps taken to create the image are recorded; the image itself is not saved.
+These steps can then be replayed later, assuming the original images remain available.

 ## IMPLEMENTATION

 The software is licensed under the MIT license.

-It is written in C++ - requiring C++20 - and, apart from STL and X11, depends only on [DevIL](http://openil.sourceforge.net/).
+It is written in C++ - requiring C++20 - and depends only on [Qt](https://www.qt.io/).

 ## Why X